Crave Theatre Company

 Bad World: A New Musical

-Inspired by a true story, Bad World follows the coming-of-age journey of Rose, an ambitious young woman who is sexually assaulted in Paris after completing her research project.
-Upon her return to the United States, she must face how her trauma affects how she lives her life, as her recovery experience becomes interwoven with those of three other survivors of sexual assault.
+Inspired by a true story, Bad World follows the coming-of-age journey of Rose, an ambitious young woman who is sexually assaulted while studying abroad on a research scholarship.
+Upon her return to the United States, she must face how her trauma affects how she lives her life, and her recovery experience becomes interwoven with those of three other survivors of sexual assault.

 As we work to improve diversity and inclusion in our company, we encourage you to reach out to us directly with concerns and to reach out to “Report Racism in Portland Theatre.“

-Cultural equity embodies the values, policies, and practices that ensure that all people—including but not limited to those who have been historically underrepresented based on race/ethnicity, age, disability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion—are represented in the development of theatre practices and experiences, including providing support to diverse artists and theatre works; providing nurturing, safe spaces that are accessible and encourage expression; and the fair distribution of available opportunities at Crave Theatre.
+Cultural equity embodies the values, policies, and practices that ensure that all people—including but not limited to those who have been historically underrepresented based on race/ethnicity, age, disability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion—are represented in the development of theatre practices and experiences.
+This practice includes providing support to diverse artists and theatre works; providing nurturing, safe spaces that are accessible and encourage expression; and fairly distributing available opportunities at Crave Theatre.

 •Cultural equity is critical to the long-term viability of the arts sector.